nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### Purpose and target reader

-This guide is designed for potential engineers and professors who may want to who may want to understand how rainyDay is implemented.
+This guide is designed for potential engineers and professors who may want to understand how rainyDay is implemented.
 We assume that you already have a certain level of technical knowledge as we will be going into detail of the technical aspects of rainyDay. <br> If you are a user looking for instructions on how to use rainyDay, please refer to our [UserGuide](https://ay2223s2-cs2113t-t09-1.github.io/tp/UserGuide.html).